Nokia 5310 XpressMusic Review

 Of course, its small size does take a toll on other aspects.
 Firstly, its display measures in at only 2 inches.
 Still, it’s one amazing screen.
 Colors were realistic and sharp, and we had absolutely no problems seeing what was on it in even the brightest environments.
 So that there is no constant adjusting of the brightness level, there is a sensor located just above the display next to the speaker.

-control buttons for the media player.
+Just to the left of the display are the control buttons for the media player.
 They’re quite small but fall perfectly within reach when held in the upper part of the hand.
 They’re easy to press and give back a slight feedback as well.

 Below the display is the keypad with a very traditional layout, nothing fancy here.
 The keys are the second thing to suffer from the size of the handset and their surface doesn’t help them much.
 We had a rather hard time distinguishing them apart when texting.
 When we did, each one is slightly round and the slippery surface makes it easy for the finger to roll off and press the button just above or below it.